 - Networking – There is currently a 300 person (and growing) Working Mothers Network on LinkedIn – a community convened to share open employment positions and get/give insider perspective and intelligence on what it’s really like to work there.
 It’s a forum for working moms to connect with one another and share honest, uncensored information.

 - Advocacy – All MomsWork advocacy efforts focus on improving the lives of working families.
 Currently, MomsWork is centered on advocating to strengthen and stabilize child care, including improving access, increasing affordability, and ensuring fair compensation for early childhood educators.

-In addition, MomsWork is currently offering a Working Moms Support Group, in partnership with two local non-profits, Brown Mamas and When She Thrives.
+In addition, MomsWork is currently offering a Working Moms Support Group.
 These small, in-person, and virtual groups meet regularly to empower, network, and share strategies in a safe, judgment free zone.
+Child care is provided.

 MomsWork also helps connect individuals to the resources needed to advocate for themselves to their employers and legislators for flexible work schedules, remote work, paid sick leave, lactation rooms, and paid family leave.

 How To Get Involved